fmperf-project/fmperf/examples/README.md

 There are three different ways to construct a model specification:
 1. By calling the constructor of `TGISModelSpec` or `vLLMModelSpec` directly (as defined in [this file](https://github.ibm.com/ai-foundation/fmperf/blob/main/fmperf/ModelSpecs.py)).
 2. By calling `TGISModelSpec.from_yaml` or `vLLMModelSpec.from_yaml` and passing a path to a YAML file defining the specification (see example [here](https://github.ibm.com/ai-foundation/fmperf/blob/main/examples/model_specifications_tgis_one.yml) for a `TGISModelSpec`).
-3. By calling `TGISModelSpec.from_deployment` or `vLLMModelSpec.from_deployment` with path to where [BAM deployment configurations](https://github.ibm.com/ai-foundation/tgis-config) are checked out and the model ID.
-This will deploy a model with the same configuration that is used today in BAM.

 ### Define and initalize the Workload Specification
 There are two different ways to construct a model specification: